-A system is to be created that allows consumers to actively query for a set of related agro-food information on a specific product that they individually look for and find important.
-To accomplish this:
+A system is to be created that allows consumers to actively query for a set of related agrofood information on a specific product that they individually look for and find important.
+To accomplish this

-- .
-Data on the production, conversion and nutritional profile of foodstuffs needs to be made available and continuously updated, since product lifecycles are often quite short.
-Data anonymization and data security strategies, as well as competition issues need to be considered.
-This requires collective action by producers, retailers and many other participants.
-Ideally, such action would be coordinated by an EU-wide organization.
-Special consideration should be given to ensuring that SMEs will have a system available that does not significantly add to costs and that does not put unnecessary reporting burdens on them. - Research will need to clarify what consumers would like to know and at what level of specificity/ detail, and how to actively engage consumers.
-Furthermore, consumer research will be needed to optimize the interface, presentation, and to avoid information overload. - A search and reporting system based on the use of these data should be created.
-This does not have to be built from scratch, but use of existing systems can be considered (e.g. Google, Watson, etc.).
+- Data, either structured or unstructured, on the production and conversion of foodstuffs needs to be made available and continuously updated, since product lifecycles are often quite short.
+Data anonymization and data security strategies need to be considered.
+This requires collective action by producers, retailers and many other actors.
+Ideally, such action is coordinated by a EU wide organization.
+Special consideration should be given that SMEs will have a system available that does not significantly add to costs and that does not put unnecessary reporting burdens on them. - Research has to be done on what consumers would like to know, what knowledge would actively engage them, and what the best form of presentation would be.